Nevada-Bioinformatics-Center/Introduction-R-Workshop/README.md

 - Install and navigate R and RStudio
 - Understand fundamental R concepts and data structures
 - Import, explore, and manipulate data using base R and tidyverse packages
-- Apply data transformation techniques using dplyr and tidyr
+- Wrangle and reshape data using dplyr and tidyr (e.g., (filtering, joining, pivoting, recoding)
 - Organize and manage R projects effectively

 ## Workshop Materials